cwancy/tekla-structures-attributes/README.md

 # Tekla Structures Attribute Library
-C# Property Library for using immutable attributes in Tekla Structures.
+A simple C# property library for using immutable attributes in Tekla Structures.

 # What is the purpose
 Tekla Structures Open API does not have this in-built.
-When getting/setting attributes using the API, it will demand a string that can contradict clean code architecture requirements.
+When getting/setting attributes using the API, it will demand a string variable to be used, which may contradict clean code architecture requirements.

 To put it simply - this app "simplifies" the experience by using a reusable library instead.